MacFinter/MeasureSize/README.md

 # MeasureSize
-This project allows you to measure the size of a folder.
+You can use this program to calculate the folder size.
+This project is for the most part is the practice of using libraries, logging and testing code.